 Join the award-winning BHS robotics team for a 1 Week Robotics Exploration!

-We are excited to announce a new engineering summer camp for Berkeley middle school students!
-RoboCamp consists of a one-week program where students design, build, and code a robot in small groups and compete in a mini competition at the end of the week.
+We are excited to announce the return of our engineering summer camp for Berkeley middle school students!
+RoboCamp consists of a one-week program where students design, build, and code robots in small groups, and compete in mini competitions throughout the week.
 No prior experience is required!

-Campers will learn design and coding skills from (vaccinated!) members of the BHS robotics team and have supervised access to our team fabrication equipment (3D printer, laser cutter).
-RoboCamp will be held in-person at BHS in cohorts of 12 or fewer students per 2 staff.
-Registration fees will support BHS robotics team projects and activities in the coming competition season and will be tax-deductible! 🙂
+Campers will learn design and coding skills from members of the BHS robotics team and have supervised access to our fabrication equipment (3D printer, Laser cutter, CNC Router).
+RoboCamp sessions will be held in-person at BHS with 24 or fewer campers, 6 student instructors and the BHS robotics teacher.
+Your registration fee will support our robotics team’s expenditures in the coming competition season.

 What to Expect

 RoboCamp starts at 9:00 AM and ends at 4:00 PM (schedule will be posted soon)

 RoboCamp will take place in room G109 and the makerspace (G112) at Berkeley High School.
 We will meet in G109 on Monday.
 You can enter the Berkeley High School campus through the M gate (next to the M building) and enter the G building through the door closest to the football field. (map below)

 Teacher in charge – Mr. Wright: 510-418-4187 (classroom G107)